 The ship sailed on July 4 but, after a day at sea, it returned to Manila because of boiler problems.
 The ship remained in harbor for eleven days while the Japanese attempted to repair the boiler.
 On July 16, the ship sailed again.
 After a few days out at sea, it once again experienced boiler problems.
 Since it could not keep up with the rest of the convoy, it was left behind to fend for itself.
 It finally arrived at Takao, Formosa, on July 23.
 The ship remained in port while salt was loaded onto it.

-On August 4, the ship sailed again and made its way along the west coast of Formosa and arrived at Keelung, Formosa, on August 5.
+On August 4, the ship sailed again and made its way along the west coast of Formosa, and arrived at Keelung, Formosa, on August 5.
 It remained at Keelung for twelve days while the Japanese worked on repairing the boiler again.
 When the repairs were finished it sailed o August 17 to the Ryukyu Islands.
 Once again it was having boiler problems and repairs were attempted again.

 The Canadian Inventor made it to Naha, Okinawa, where more repairs were attempted.
 The ship finally reached Moji, Japan, on September 1.
 The trip to Japan had taken 62 days with the deaths of six POWs.
-When they disembarked the ship, the POWs were broken up into to detachments and taken to the train station.
+When they disembarked the ship, the POWs were broken up into two detachments and taken to the train station.

 Punishment in the camp took many forms.
-The POWs were punched, beaten with ropes, rocks, clubs, shoes, belts, and poles to make them work faster.
+The POWs were punched and beaten with ropes, rocks, clubs, shoes, belts, and poles to make them work faster.
 Many of the punishments received by the POWs were the result of the Japanese interpreter, Shinshi Kirio, intentionally misinterpreting orders, or outright lying so that the POWs would be beaten.
 He also made POWs, as punishment, run in circles in the cold.
-Afterward, it was not uncommon for the Japanese to rub salt into the man’s wounds and had their food rations cut.
 The POWs were also made to stand at attention with their arms outstretched, in front of them, holding buckets of water at arm’s length.

 Other men were suspended from ladders – by their wrists – and beaten while they hung there.
-Another punishment was to have the POWs kneel on rocks or bamboo poles with heavy rocks behind their knees or squat for hours at a time with a pole behind their knees.
+They also were made to kneel on rocks or bamboo poles with heavy rocks behind their knees or squat for hours at a time with a pole behind their knees.
+Afterward, it was not uncommon for the Japanese to rub salt into the man’s wounds and had their food rations cut.

 In late 1944, the POWs received a full Red Cross Box and celebrated their blessings.
 It was at this time that one American POW who was known as “Muscleman” because he had been a boxer, attempted to collect debts, with interest, from POWs.
 When he began to rough up another POW who refused to pay him with his Red Cross supplies, the other POWs jumped him and beat him.
 They had, had enough of the man.

-The POWs barracks was the largest building with the camp hospital at one end.
+The camp was built by and on the property of the Nippon Soda Company, Ltd., near the center of the city, and opened on June 6, 1945, about 300 feet from its plant where the POWs worked.
+The camp was made up of one barracks, a kitchen and a bathroom, a camp office, and an unknown building.
+The buildings were wooden with slate roofs and concrete foundations.
+Surrounding the camp was a 10-foot high wooden fence.
+The POWs barrack was the largest building with the camp hospital at one end.
 Along the walls, were two decks of bunks which were merely platforms.
 Each POW had a 3 foot wide by 7-foot long area to sleep in on straw mattresses.
+The POWs slept on the side of the building nearest the fence.
+The barracks were divided into 16 rooms with 40 men in each room.
+During the winter, the POWs received very little fuel for fires for heat.
+They received five sacks of charcoal every 15 days for 613 men.
+Many POWs buddied up by sleeping with another POW to keep warm.
 The POWs slept on the side of the building nearest the fence until an air raid on July 30 when they moved to the bunks along the other wall because of damage to the barracks.

-In September 1945, he sailed for San Francisco on the U.S.S.
-Joseph T. Dychman and arrived there on October 16, 1945.
+In September 1945, he sailed from Manila for San Francisco on the U.S.S.
+Joseph T. Dyckman and arrived there on October 16, 1945.
 He was promoted to corporal and returned to the United States and was discharged on December 26, 1946.

 Leonard married Dorthy Jean Reading on August 7, 1970, and resided in Southlake, Texas.
 Leonard Adams passed away on September 7, 1997, at the Veterans Administration Hospital in Dallas, Texas, and was buried in Section L, Grave 1305, at Sam Houston National Cemetery in Houston, Texas.